mvc1009/hackingnotes/_docs/active-directory/domain-enumeration.md

 > **Note**: This function queries the domain controller for a list of computers `Get-NetComputer` and then use multi-threaded `Invoke-CheckLocalAdminAccess` on each machine.
 > **MAKE A LOT OF NOISE**

-In case `Find-LocalAdminAccess` is blocked you can use:
+In case `Find-PSRemotingLocalAdminAccess.ps1` is blocked you can use:

 ```powershell
 Import-Module .\Find-WMILocalAdminAccess.ps1